Smackteo/BDSP-Repacker/README.md

 # BDSP-Repacker
 Repacker for luminescent platnium

-pip install UnityPy

-This tool pulls from the resources folder for a provided personal_masterdatas file then modifies the JSONs within
+This tool pulls from the resources folder for a provided personal_masterdatas & Masterdatas file then modifies the JSONs within

+The only files this tool cannot modify are fc000n jsons, basenpc, animetbl, basenpc__walk, and CharacterGraphics_data because they share the same container.

 User must add JSONs that they want to modify to the import folder

-This tool outputs a backup copy of personal_masterdatas to the output as well if the user happens to import an incorrect JSON